hoanphungt/sass-natour-landing-page/README.md

 # sass-natour-landing-page

-A landing page for a tour booking web using HTML/SASS and float layouts.
+A landing page for a tour booking web using HTML/SASS with float layouts and responsive design.

 Link for reference: https://natours-landing-page-with-sass.netlify.com/